Ronaldo fans awarded compensation after Juventus star didn't play pre-season friendly | Goal.com

 "To the fans of Ronaldo, this is equivalent to losing the player whom they would have admired and supported their entire lives."

-Juventus have been widely criticised by Korean fans for their handling of the match which was delayed for almost an hour and ended in a 3-3 draw.
+Juventus have been widely criticised by Korean fans for their handling of the match after it was delayed for almost an hour and ended in a 3-3 draw.

-The Korean Football Association sent a formal letter of protest to the Italian club after the match with a statement released later hitting out at the subsequent response received from Juventus.
+The Korean Football Association sent a formal letter of protest to the Italian club with a statement later released criticising the subsequent response received from Juventus.

 "There wasn't a single word for Ronaldo's failure to play.
 There was no explanation for what happened," the KFA statement read.